 The current leadership team includes:

-Rabbi Josh Aaronson (Temple Judea, Los Angeles)
+Rabbi Joshua Aaronson (Temple Judea, Los Angeles)

 Rabbi Mona Alfi (Congregation B’Nai Israel, Sacramento)

-Rabbi Jay LeVine (Temple Isaiah, Lafayette)
+Rabbi Jay Levine (Temple Isaiah, Lafayette)

 Rabbi Jason Rodich (Temple Emanuel, San Francisco)